General application details

 We encourage people from all backgrounds to apply.
 We have created a process to give all applicants the opportunity to excel.
 For example, we don't rely on CVs but use an application form to assess applicants.

-You can take the assessments at any time within a fixed number of days.
 We will contact you to let you know whether you have made it through to the next stage of the recruitment process.

 Assessment Centre/Super Day